CrunchyData/postgres-operator/docs/content/_index.md

 #### Multi-Namespace Support

-You can control how the PostgreSQL Operator leverages [Kubernetes Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) with several different deployment models:
+You can control how PGO, the Postgres Operator, leverages [Kubernetes Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) with several different deployment models:

-- Deploy the PostgreSQL Operator and all PostgreSQL clusters to the same namespace
+- Deploy PGO and all PostgreSQL clusters to the same namespace
-- Deploy the PostgreSQL Operator to one namespaces, and all PostgreSQL clusters to a different namespace
+- Deploy PGO to one namespaces, and all PostgreSQL clusters to a different namespace
-- Deploy the PostgreSQL Operator to one namespace, and have your PostgreSQL clusters managed acrossed multiple namespaces
+- Deploy PGO to one namespace, and have your PostgreSQL clusters managed across multiple namespaces
-- Dynamically add and remove namespaces managed by the PostgreSQL Operator using the `pgo create namespace` and `pgo delete namespace` commands
+- Dynamically add and remove namespaces managed by the PostgreSQL Operator using the `pgo` client to run `pgo create namespace` and `pgo delete namespace`

 #### Full Customizability

-The Crunchy PostgreSQL Operator makes it easy to get your own PostgreSQL-as-a-Service up and running on Kubernetes-enabled platforms, but we know that there are further customizations that you can make.
-As such, the Crunchy PostgreSQL Operator allows you to further customize your deployments, including:
+The Postgres Operator (PGO) makes it easy to get Postgres up and running on Kubernetes-enabled platforms, but we know that there are further customizations that you can make.
+As such, PGO allows you to further customize your deployments, including:

 - Selecting different storage classes for your primary, replica, and backup storage
 - Select your own container resources class for each PostgreSQL cluster deployment; differentiate between resources applied for primary and replica clusters!